gipfeli-io/documentation/docs/domain/domain-model.md

 Since the application also needs some kind of moderation, each `User` has exactly one `Role` attached.
 The default `Role` is identifying any `User` as normal user, allowing them to perform the aforementioned actions on their `Tour` objects.
-Moderating users have the role `administrator` which gives them the ability to `moderateTours()`, meaning that they can e.g. delete `Tour` objects from other users.
+Moderating users have the role `administrator` which gives them the ability to `moderateUsers`, meaning that they can e.g. delete `Users`.

 ## `Tour`